Kodikuu/libmatoya/README.md

 `*` Linux doesn't have a minimum version per se, but relies on certain dependencies being present on the system at run time.

 `**` Safari is currently not supported.

-## Dependencies

-A major goal of `libmatoya` is to avoid third-party dependencies and wrap system dependencies wherever possible.
-This approach keeps `libmatoya` very small while relying on performant and well-tested libraries shipped with the target platforms.
-Required system libraries are guaranteed to be present per [Platform Support](#platform-support).
-Third-party dependencies are compiled with `libmatoya` from the [`/deps`](/deps) directory.

 ## Building